What is Expense Ratio ?

 In addition to the above, mutual fund companies have been allowed to charge up to 30 bps or 0.30% more, if at least 30% of their net inflows come from locations beyond the top 15 cities.
 This is done in order to increase the penetration to tier-2 and tier-3 cities.

-Does higher Expense Ratio imply a more expensive product?
+Does a higher Expense Ratio imply a more expensive product?

 Not necessarily.
 One must bear in mind that the idea of the expense ratio is to better manage the portfolio.
 The investors aim is to get the returns commensurate with the risk he is taking in the portfolio.
 If a given fund manager can better manage a portfolio, a prudent investor would rather pay a slightly higher expense ratio than to go with a risky portfolio.
 A superior portfolio and performance of the fund are more critical than the expense ratio.